 It should be even easier to keep the server-side of a test in pure python, as you should simply be driving the DUT and verifying state.

-server-side tests are appropriate when technical limitations preclude executing important operations of the test from the DUT.
+Server-side tests are appropriate when some operation in the test can't be executed on the DUT.
 The prototypical example is rebooting the DUT.
 Other examples include tests that manipulate the network around the DUT (e.g. WiFi tests), tests that power off the DUT, and tests that rely on a Servo attached to the DUT.